-Located in the heart of New York City, The Samuel and Ronnie Heyman Center on Corporate Governance is the focal point at the Benjamin N. Cardozo School of Law for the study of corporate and securities law.
+The Samuel & Ronnie Heyman Center on Corporate Governance is the focal point at the Benjamin N. Cardozo School of Law for the study of corporate and securities law.

-Cardozo Law School is the ideal place to study corporate, securities, and commercial law.
-The law school offers a comprehensive curriculum taught by professors who are recognized experts in their fields.
+Cardozo is the ideal place to study corporate, securities, and commercial law, offering a comprehensive curriculum taught by professors who are recognized experts in their fields.
 Core courses familiarize students with the fundamental concepts and theories of corporate law, and upper-level courses focus on advanced topics and specific practice areas.
-In addition, special courses equip students with the nondoctrinal skills and tools they will need in corporate practice, whether as transactional lawyers or litigators.
+In addition, special courses equip students with the skills and tools they will need in corporate practice, whether as transactional lawyers or litigators.

-Opportunities for professional development outside the classroom abound.
-Cardozo’s location in New York City, the world’s leading financial and commercial center, means that students have plentiful internship opportunities, including a program that places them in the legal offices of leading corporations.
-The live-client Securities Arbitration Clinic provides hands-on experience handling real cases.
-And a steady stream of outside speakers, special guests, symposia, and panels—many under the auspices of The Heyman Center— provides information and insight about the day’s current legal issues and corporate practice.
-The Heyman Center focuses attention on pressing corporate and securities law issues and on a broad range of corporate and securities law topics.
-The Heyman Center frequently sponsors and organizes public symposia and lectures by prominent law and business figures and leading legal scholars.
+Opportunities for professional development and training outside the classroom abound.
+Cardozo’s location in New York City, the world’s leading financial and commercial center, means that students have plentiful internship and externship opportunities, including a program that places them in the legal offices of leading corporations.
+Cardozo also offers multiple clinics exposing students to live clients, including the Securities Arbitration Clinic, the Tech Startup Clinic and the Indie Film Clinic, each of which provides hands-on experience with real clients.
+In addition, a steady stream of outside speakers, special guests and panels—many under the auspices of The Heyman Center— provides information and insight about the day’s current legal issues and corporate practice.
+The Heyman Center focuses attention on pressing corporate, compliance, and securities law issues and on a broad range of other corporate law related topics by frequently sponsoring and organizing public events and lectures by prominent law and business figures and leading legal scholars.

 Cardozo faculty and research affiliates of The Heyman Center write on a wide range of topics including cross-border securities offerings, derivatives regulation, corporate taxation, executive compensation, clearance and settlement regulation, corporate social responsibility, and the interests of nonstockholder constituencies.
 In addition, The Heyman Center supports research in environmental law, financial institutions, antitrust, mass tort litigation, alternative dispute resolution (including business and securities arbitration), employment law, international and comparative business, investment, and trade, and commercial law.